imgeorgiev/imgeorgiev.github.io/_posts/2025-01-31-why-bc-not-rl.md

 - how it solves sequentially convex tasks
 - BC still has it's limitations: OOD is still an issue.
 It theoretically can't get the optimal policy.
 But it's darn simple -->

-If you've been around in robotics, you've probably noticed the new cool kid on the block—Behaviour Cloning (BC).
+If you've been around in robotics, you've probably noticed the new cool kid on the block—**Behaviour Cloning (BC)**.
 Influential work such as Diffusion Policy [4], OpenVLA [5], and $\pi_0$ [6] did pretty incredible manipulation tasks such as folding a T-shirt or picking graps from a plastic box with a spoon directly from image observations.
 Meanwhile, in RL, we still struggle to stack cubes with priviledged state information.

 <div class="embed-responsive embed-responsive-4by3">
   <video class="embed-responsive-item" controls>